 “It’s a hard scientific challenge, and a lot of work remains to be done to understand the best way to do this, but we have a history of advancing technology to make previously inaccessible health metrics available to Fitbit users from their wrist, so it’s a challenge we’re very passionate about solving.”

 The work is being conducted by Fitbit Labs.
 This piggy-backs on previous internal research with showed a correlation between PAT and blood pressure.
 However, this was a small 3 week study.
-Having said that, there are scientific papers with large samples which show there is a correlation.
+Having said that, there are other scientific papers with large samples which show there is a correlation.

 Blood pressure monitoring is important.
 Most of us know this.
 But let’s face it – strapping on a traditional blood pressure cuff is a bit of a hassle.
 How many of really do it on a regular basis?
 Having a device on your wrist that can readily take such readings will make this much easier.